gregoryrueda/hello-world/README.md

 # hello-world
 Reboot all online accounts // 2017

 This year I decided to purge all of my previous facebook activity, tweets, grams etc... and start anew.
 For sometime I considered not participating in any social media, but found this to be impractical in this age.
-It would be nearly impossible to network and new opportunities.
+It would be nearly impossible to network and find new opportunities.
 The next best option was to curate my online activity and put my best face forward.